Freehold vs Leasehold Bali Property: Which One Is Better for Investors?

 How Leasehold Works in Bali

-1. Find Leasehold Property: Search for a villa or land offered under a leasehold title.
+1. Search for a villa or land offered under a leasehold title.
+You can explore our curated listings here: Available Bali Villas for Sale Leasehold - Bali Villa Realty

-3. Sign Lease Agreement: A legal lease agreement is drafted and signed before a notary.
+3. Once you and the property owner reach an agreement, a legal lease contract is drafted and signed before a notary.
 This contract outlines your rights, lease duration, payment terms, and responsibilities.

-4. Make Lease Payment: Pay the agreed lease amount, either upfront or based on agreed installments.
+4. Pay the agreed lease amount, either upfront or based on agreed installments.

-5. Use the Property: You now have the right to use the property: live in it, build on it, or rent it out—depending on what the lease allows.
+5. Once the payment is completed, you gain the legal right to use the property—live in it, build on it, or rent it out—according to the lease terms.

-6. Extend or Exit: Before the lease ends, you can negotiate an extension or transfer the remaining lease to someone else.
-If not extended, the property returns to the landowner.
+6. Before the lease expires, you may negotiate an extension or transfer the remaining lease to another party.
+If no extension is made, the property ownership reverts to the landowner.

 Benefits of Leasehold Property